ForestOfLight/Nudge/README.md

 ---

-Nudge is a powerful world editing addon for Minecraft Bedrock Edition.
+Nudge is a powerful creative building addon for Minecraft Bedrock Edition.
 Inspired by the simple tools from moulberry's Axiom, it is designed to give creators quick, intuitive control over their builds.

 * **Selections**: Speedily define areas by clicking on blocks from any distance.